Hawaii was the 50th US state to join the Union on August 21, 1959.

 - Kaho’olawe has a low overall susceptibility with a moderate susceptibility along parts of its coast.

-- Kauai has an overall moderate susceptibility with select portions of high to very high susceptibility.
+- The Island of Kauai has an overall moderate susceptibility with select portions of high to very high susceptibility.

 - Ni’ihau has an overall low susceptibility, with a mountainous region of moderate susceptibility.